MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Process Scene Object](images/process-scene-object.png)

-The `Process Scene Object` generates a hidden unique id which identifies the object internally in the VR Builder process.
+The `Process Scene Object` generates a hidden object ID which identifies the object internally in the VR Builder process.

-In addition, it is possible to associate an arbitrary number of tags to every scene object.
-Tags can be used in behaviors and conditions to interact with unspecified objects with a certain tag rather than an object with a specific unique id.
+In addition, it is possible to associate an arbitrary number of groups to every scene object.
+Some behaviors and conditions can interact with unspecified objects within a certain group rather than a specific object with a given object ID.

-You can select and add an existing tag from the list, or create and add directly a new tag.
-You can remove a tag from an object by clicking the X button next to it.
-Tags are stored on a per-project basis and can be created, edited or deleted from `Project Settings > VR Builder > Scene Object Tags`.
+You can select and assign an existing group from the list, or create and directly assign a new group.
+You can unassign a group from an object by clicking the X button next to it.
+Groups are stored on a per-project basis and can be created, edited or deleted from `Project Settings > VR Builder > Scene Object Groups`.

-It is possible to edit multiple Process Scene Objects at the same time to add or remove tags in bulk.
-When multiple objects are selected, all tags on all objects are listed.
+It is possible to edit multiple Process Scene Objects at the same time to add or remove groups in bulk.
+When multiple objects are selected, all groups on all objects are listed.

-If a tag is present only on some of the selected objects, it will be displayed in *italics*.
-A default text style means that the tag is present on all selected objects.
+If a group is present only on some of the selected objects, it will be displayed in *italics*.
+A default text style means that the group is present on all selected objects.

 ## Locomotion